vedph/cadmus-itinera/Readme.md

 Once the ranges have been selected by picking them from genres and/or entering them, users must specify the layout for each poem.

 ## History

+### 3.1.0

+- 2023-01-26: replaced author with author IDs in literary work info part.

 ### 3.0.4